tel: +48 22 499 98 98

 In terms of safety, there are many recommendations regarding the use of these magnets.
 They should not be used in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
 Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

-As for risks, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are insulated.
+As for risks, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are insulated.
 Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic properties.

 Apart from immense power, neodymium magnets have the following advantages:

-• They do not lose their strength (of the magnet).
-After approximately 10 years, their power decreases by only ~1% (theoretically),
+• They do not lose power over time.
+After 10 years, their power decreases by only ~1% (theoretically),

-• They are highly resistant to demagnetization by external magnetic field,
+• They are exceptionally resistant to demagnetization caused by an external magnetic field,

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• They have very high magnetic induction on the surface of the magnet,
+• They possess very high magnetic induction on the surface of the magnet,

-• Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.
+• The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-• They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+• They can break as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,